 The Sunlight Foundation supports government openness as a fundamental democratic principle.
 Open data policies represent a critical means for achieving that objective.
-In early 2013, we launched a new initiative looking at municipal data disclosure and related state issues.
-We actively monitor and support existing open data and accountability initiatives, research case studies, support best practices and propose new policies.
+In early 2013, we launched a new initiative to address an emergent need for research and expertise in open data policy and practice among American cities of all sizes.
+We quickly became a leader in the field, providing analysis, thought-leadership, and best practice guidelines.
+We actively monitor existing open data and accountability initiatives, analyze case studies, support best practices, and advocate for new policies in cities nationwide.

-The Sunlight Foundation supports the full range of benefits that can come from local implementations of open data policies.
-However, in line with our focus on transparency, we’re especially interested in seeing open data policies contribute to better understanding of the money that that could influence government decision-making, improved knowledge of government services and transactions, and improved access to government processes and decision-makers for all citizens.
+Through the generous support of Bloomberg Philanthropies, the Sunlight Local Team operates at a large scale providing technical assistance, alongside world-class partners, to 100 mid-sized American cities participating in the What Works Cities Initiative.
+In line with our focus on transparency, we’re interested in seeing open data policies contribute to better understanding of government decision-making, improved knowledge of government services and transactions, and improved access to government processes and decision-makers for all residents.

-On this page, you’ll find helpful resources related to crafting policy, navigating the current local #opengov landscape, and more.
-To get started, read more of our work on the Sunlight Foundation blog.
+On this page, you’ll find helpful resources related to crafting open data policy, navigating the current local #opengov landscape, and more.
+To get started, read more about our work on the Sunlight Foundation blog or below.

-The Sunlight Foundation created this living document to present a broad vision of the kinds of challenges that open data policies can actively address.
-A few general notes: Although some provisions may carry more importance or heft than others, these Guidelines are not ranked in order of priority, but organized to help define What Data Should be Public, How to Make Data Public, and How to Implement Policy — three key elements of any legislation, executive order, or other policy seeking to include language about open data.
-Learn More
+The Sunlight Foundation created this list of guidelines as a framework to present a broad vision of the open data challenges that dedicated policies can actively address.
+These Guidelines are not ranked in order of priority, but organized to help define key elements of any legislation, executive order, or policy seeking to institute open data principles.